Mark Nepo

-Mark Nepo (born February 23, 1951, in Brooklyn, New York), is a poet and spiritual adviser who has taught in the fields of poetry and spirituality for over 40 years.
+Mark Nepo (born February 23, 1951, in Brooklyn, New York), is a poet and spiritual teacher who has taught in the fields of poetry and spirituality for over 40 years.
 Nepo is best known for his New York Times #1 bestseller, The Book of Awakening.
-He has published 23 books and recorded 15 audio projects.
+He has published 28 books and recorded 20 audio projects.
 A cancer survivor, Nepo writes and teaches about the journey of inner transformation and the life of relationship.

 Personal life

 Nepo has a doctorate in English.
-He taught for 18 years at the State University of New York in Albany, New York.
+He taught for 18 years at the State University of New York at Albany in Albany, New York.
 He then moved to Kalamazoo, Michigan.
 In his 30s he was diagnosed with a rare form of lymphoma, a struggle which helped to form his philosophy of experiencing life fully while staying in relationship to an unknowable future.

 Career

 In 2010, Oprah Winfrey chose Nepo's The Book of Awakening as one of her Ultimate Favorite Things for her farewell season, launching it to the #1 spot on the New York Times bestseller list.
 Nepo has appeared several times with Oprah Winfrey on her Super Soul Sunday program on OWN TV, and was named to Oprah's SuperSoul100 list of visionaries and influential leaders.
 He was also interviewed by Robin Roberts on Good Morning America.
 Oprah has also written about Nepo in her O! magazine column, "What I Know for Sure," and featured him on her "The Life You Want" class on "Being Fully Present" in April 2022.
 Mark became a regular columnist for Spirituality & Health Magazine in 2017.